 After just one handcycle ride, Tricia was hooked.

 One of the first things Tricia decided to do after being released from rehab was to get involved in wheelchair sports.
 She knew it would be a challenge, but she wanted to face it all head-on and not let her injury hold her back from doing things she loved.

-Since her accident, she has completed over 100 races, including marathons, and she was the first female paraplegic to complete an Ironman triathlon.
-She also qualified for the Hawaii Ironman World Championships in 2006 and 2010 and competed on the U.S. Rowing team in the World Championship in 2011.
+Since her accident, she has competed in over 100 races, including marathons.
+Also, she was the first female paraplegic to complete an Ironman triathlon.
+She also qualified for the Hawaii Ironman World Championships in 2006 and 2010 and competed on the U.S. Rowing Team in the World Championship in 2011.